-From least firm to most firm, the typical tofu textures are Silken, Extra Soft, Soft, Medium, Medium Firm, Firm, Extra Firm, and Super Firm.
-Non-silken tofu is also known as Regular tofu.
+From least firm to most firm, the most common types of tofu are silken, soft, medium, firm, extra firm, and super firm.
+Non-silken tofu is also known as regular tofu.

 To find out what makes these tofus different, I spoke to Tim Kenny, VP of Marketing at Nasoya, a company that makes organic, non-GMO tofu.
 Kenny explains: "The difference is in how much water is pressed out of the tofu.
 The more water you press out of it, the firmer it gets.
 As we make it firmer, with less water content, both the fat and protein go up."
 Kenny notes that as you move up in firmness, it takes additional time to bake or fry out extra water.
 "It really becomes personal preference how firm a texture you like to eat, and how much time you have," he says.

-I also questioned Andrea Nguyen, author of the Asian Tofu cookbook (and one of our favorite friends here at The Kitchn).
+I also questioned Andrea Nguyen, author of the Asian Tofu cookbook.
 Nguyen compares picking tofu to picking a clothing brand that you like.
 "There is a wide variety of tofu textures," she says.
 "Just like you have to try different brands of jeans to see what will look best, you need to try different kinds of tofu and see what you like.
 Fortunately, it's not as hard as choosing denim and it won't cost you so much!"

 This undrained, unpressed Japanese-style tofu has the highest water content and a custardy texture.
 Silken tofu can have different consistencies depending on how much soy protein it contains.
 It is often labeled soft, firm, or extra firm.